 In addition to evidentiary issues, there are privacy issues that may arise with the use of such widespread videotaping.
 The Supreme Court of Canada has recognized that some kinds of visual recordings in public places are expected, but will consider whether a person could reasonably expect privacy in a particular situation.
 Whether a person can reasonably expect privacy, however, is not determined simply on the basis of whether there was a risk that the person would be observed or recorded.
 As CCTV becomes more widely used, the less citizens may be seen to have a reasonable expectation of privacy in public spaces and the more CCTV evidence may be used.

 Contact Hicks Adams in Toronto to Defend Against Guns & Gangs Charges

 The increased use of CCTV by police creates unique evidentiary issues that require experienced counsel.
-At Hicks Adams LLP, our seasoned team of criminal defence lawyers have particular expertise in charges relating to guns and gangs and understand the serious consequences for conviction on such charges.
+At Hicks Adams, our seasoned team of criminal defence lawyers have particular expertise in charges relating to guns and gangs and understand the serious consequences for conviction on such charges.
 Our team is ready to defend you.
 To discuss your case, call us at 416-975-1700 or contact us online to schedule a confidential consultation.